codecrusher047/firstlesson/README.md

 ## lesson 5 - lists and iteration

 - `Cafe` with `List` of `Cup` objects
+- Café can count the cups.
+- Before we actually programmed it, we programmed the test.
+- Rename Refactor `Cafe` to `CafeHouse` as it was confusing us.

 - calculate the total size of the cups in the cafe etc.